Knowing where start when you compare salon management software for your salon, spa or barber shop, can be a daunting task for any manager or owner.

 Are you able to choose services for certain staff.

 Do you have different staffing levels in your salon?
 Creative directors, stylists, senior colorist etc?

 Then you need to make sure you salon scheduling software can provide you with the right level.

 Can staff log on and see their own schedule via laptop, tablet or smartphone?

 If you have freelance or self employed stylists within your salon, this is an important aspect for the management of your business.
 This will allow the system to work out the commissions paid to your staff, so you need to make sure that your system can have variable commission levels.

-Customer data – who owns the data – some solutions may own the customer data and will not allow access after cancelling the contract
+Who owns the data – some solutions may own the customer data and will not allow access after cancelling the contract.

 Having online booking for customers is becoming more and more important, as customers are able to choose when they want to book and review their diary.
 Many salons find that a large percentage of online appointment bookings are made when the salon is closed, so you can see the possibility of the extra revenue opportunity if your salon has booking function on your website.